 One in two Americans with serious mental illness (SMI) will be arrested in their lifetime.
 Individuals with SMI are three times more likely to be treated in a jail, state hospital, or other forensic setting than within the broader mental health system.
 This is one example of the complex association between behavioral health and the legal system.
-The Center for Mental Health, Policy, and the Law (CMHPL) fosters interdisciplinary and integrative scholarship to advance empirical knowledge, training, and practice in forensic mental health.

 - Offer empirically-supported assessment and intervention practices for justice-involved individuals with mental illness.